Nukesor/libwifi/README.md

     - [x] SSID
     - [x] Supported rates
     - [x] Generic extraction of remaining fields
-    - [ ] All other fields
   - [x] Data Header
   - [x] QoS Data Header
-    - [ ] The QoS flags must still be properly parsed

 There's a lot more to the IEE 802.11 spec and a lot of stuff needs to be done. \
 If you find that something you need is missing, consider creating a ticket and contributing :).